cipitech/exchange_rate_demo/README.md

    Alternatively you can just edit the application-*.yml files and put your desired configuration.

-2. Use maven and then run the service
+2. Use maven to build and then run the jar executable
     * Run in project dir: $ mvn clean install
     * go to target dir and run: $ java -jar exchange-rate-converter-[version].jar

    **Note**: Again you either must edit the application-*yml files or add the VM option in the "java" command.

+3. Use maven to run as a Spring Boot application
+    * Run in the project dir:

+   $ mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dspring.profiles.active=third-party -Dthird-party.access-key=< INSERT YOUR API KEY HERE > -Doffline.data-path=< INSERT YOUR WORKSPACE ABSOLUTE PATH HERE >/docker/offline_data"

-3. Use Docker and docker-compose
+4. Use Docker and docker-compose
     * Run in project dir: $ mvn clean install
     * Go to "target" dir and copy the jar file exchange-rate-converter-[version].jar into the "docker" folder.
     * Go to a linux system (or windows) where you have installed docker and docker-compose.